wangyz1999/resume-web/content/authors/admin/_index.md

   url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Yunzhe Wang is a graduate student at the Columbia University.
+His research interests include Natural Language Processing, Human-Robot Interaction, and Artifitial Intelligence in general.

 # Interests to show in About widget
 interests: